mosaicml/streaming/docs/source/getting_started/user_guide.md

 └── shard.00001.mds.zstd
 ```

-Finally, upload the output directory to a cloud blob storage such as AWS S3.
+Finally, upload the output directory to a cloud blob storage of your choice.
 Below is one example of uploading a directory to an S3 bucket using [AWS CLI](https://aws.amazon.com/cli/).
 <!--pytest.mark.skip-->
 ```bash
 $ aws s3 cp dirname s3://mybucket/myfolder --recursive